liyupku2000/vue-component-holder/README.md

 </vue-holder>
 ```

-Then, the plugin could make a render function for this mvm based on the "template" and other attributes of the holder component.
+Then, the plugin could make a render function for this mvm based on the "template" and some other attributes of the wrapping "vue-holder".
 It would wait for the code chunk before running the render function if the child component is composed asynchronously.
-It would also run some asynchronized custom hooks to fetch data or update stores as follows:
+It could also run some asynchronized custom hooks to fetch data or update stores as follows:

 ```js
 <template>